yogso/music-generation/README.md

 -Open the Music_Generation_Main.ipynb file and click on the "Open in Colab" button.

--When trying to run the file you will be asked if you want to create a copy in Google Drive, accept and open the generated copy with colab.
+-When trying to run the file you will be asked if you want to create a copy in Google Drive, accept and open the generated copy in colab.

 -Run the cells of the file in the established order.